wp-plugins/woocommerce-gold-price/readme.txt

 There is a handy link to edit the product, if one whishes to put it on sale again.

 == Changelog ==
-= 2.1 =
+= 2.1.1 =
+* Fixed admin screen where at products list it always showed 24k price, thanks cutter2222 for informing the issue = 2.1 =
 * Updated to be compatible with WooCommerce 2.1
 = 1.0.3 =